awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/daily-business-report.md

 ## Section 1: Usage by instance type<a name="section-1-usage-by-instance-type"></a>

  This section lists data with a row for each instance type that the customer uses\.
 For instance, when the customer uses a product on one instance type and the same product on a different instance type, the report includes a row for each of the two instance types\.
+The fields marked with an asterisk \(\*\) indicate the columns that aren't available by default\.

 |  Column name  |  Description  |